Tiger’s alive and kicking, but…

 What I think of the Tiger Zinda Hai trailer

-Twenty-five Indian nurses held hostage in Iraq.
-And only one man can save them.
-A man who can kick ass, blaze guns and perform death-defying stunts as if it’s his family business.
+Twenty-five Indian nurses are held hostage in Iraq.
+Only one man can save them.
+He can kick a**, blaze guns, perform death-defying stunts as if it’s his family business.

-Casting Salman Khan as the failproof action hero is never a mistake, which is why I’m sold on to the idea of catching Tiger Zinda Hai in its first weekend itself.
-The action sequences look brilliantly shot, and so do the locations.
-Salman has a screen presence that is both swashbuckling and endearing at the same time.
-Not to mention, dashing.
+Casting Salman Khan as the failproof action hero is never a mistake.
+The action sequences look brilliantly shot—so do the locations.
+Salman has a screen presence that is swashbuckling, endearing, and dashing—all at the same time.

 Firstly, the villain.
-I couldn’t fucking make out which one it was.
+I couldn’t make out who it was.
 Nobody in the clip looked menacing enough that I could point him out as the bad guy.
-Probably it’s because I’ve never seen the dude before–maybe he’s appeared in a previous film that I’ve missed.
-But then Neerja was Jim Sarbh’s debut flick and evil was so clearly written all over his face that I instantly knew he was playing a negative character.
+In contrast, Neerja was Jim Sarbh’s debut flick and evil was so clearly written all over his face that I instantly knew he was playing a negative character.
 Maybe bringing Jim on board would have been a better idea.

 Next, how high are the stakes for Tiger?
 What’s his own story in this?
 What does he stand to lose if he’s unsuccessful in this mission?
 Superman saves the day, but the main story in his films is always connected to his personal life.
 These questions haven’t been answered in the trailer, so I hope the movie addresses them.